pnwairfire/tutorials/BASIC_GIT.md

     sed -i.bak -e 's/"> "/">> "/' pyecho.py

+Run it to see the change

+    $ ./pyecho.py
+    >> foo
+    foo
+    >> bar
+    bar
+    >>

-Now add and commit the change:
+Now add the change:

     git add -p

+Notice the use of ```-p``` in ```git add -p```.
+This lets you cherry pick 'hunks' of code changes to include in your commit.
+In current case, there's only one 'hunk'.
+You'll see:

+    $ git add -p
+    diff --git a/pyecho.py b/pyecho.py
+    index 6cc3ace..1f0707b 100755
+    --- a/pyecho.py
+    +++ b/pyecho.py
+    @@ -2,7 +2,7 @@
+     import sys

+     while True:
+    -    sys.stdout.write("> ")
+    +    sys.stdout.write(">> ")
+         line = raw_input()
+         sys.stdout.write(line + "\n")

+    Stage this hunk [y,n,q,a,d,/,e,?]? y

+In cases where you have lots of pending code changes, ```-p``` lets commit subsets of hunks that logically go together.

+Commit the change

     git commit -m "Changed prompt"

-Notice that ```git add -p``` ....

 Now, try the following:

     git status

-You'll see.....
-You can tell git to ignore.....
+You'll see:

+    $ git status
+    On branch master
+    Untracked files:
+      (use "git add <file>..." to include in what will be committed)

+            pyecho.py.bak

+    nothing added to commit but untracked files present (use "git add" to track)

+The ```pyecho.py.bak``` is an artifact of using sed.
+Since you don't want to commit it to the repo, you can tell git to ignore it.

     echo "*.bak" > .gitignore

-Now, if you do a git status......
-Add and commit .gitignore
+Now, if you do a git status, you'll no longer see ```pyecho.py.bak```, though you'll see the new .gitignore:

+    $ git status
+    On branch master
+    Untracked files:
+      (use "git add <file>..." to include in what will be committed)

+            .gitignore

+    nothing added to commit but untracked files present (use "git add" to track)

+Add and commit .gitignore:

     git add .gitignore
     git commit -m "Ignore *.bak files"

-You'll see that
+git status will now tell you that you have no more pending changes or untracked files, even though ```pyecho.py.bak``` still exists

+    $ git status
+    On branch master
+    nothing to commit, working directory clean

 ## Creating a repo out of existing code